jensenrrr/hacker-news/README.md

 # Nextech HackerNews App

+## Getting Started

+Clone the repository, and navigate to it in a command line tool.
+Run "npm i" to install node packages.
+Run "npm run start" to start the application.
+Open "https://localhost:4200/", click advanced on the page and then proceed.

 ## Goal

 Angular and .NET Core application that displays new stories from the Hacker News API and allow users to search those stories.